Serving

 1. Cut CHICKEN into pieces about 1-1/2 inch to a side.
 If using whole chicken parts (legs, thighs, wings) chop each part in half crosswise.

 3. Cut ONION in half lengthwise and slice fairly thin crosswise.
 Crush GARLIC and slice thin.
-Slice GINGER ROOT thin, then cut into thin matchsticks.
+Slice GINGER ROOT thin, then cut into narrow matchsticks.
 Mix all.

 4. Remove CHILI LEAVES from stems, or thaw if using frozen.

-6. Heat OIL in a spacious sauté pan or Dutch oven and fry Onion Mix stirring for about 1 minute.
+1. Heat Oil in a spacious sauté pan or Dutch oven and fry Onion Mix stirring for about 1 minute.
 Stir in Chicken and fry stirring until you get light browning on the bottom of the pan.

 NOTES:

-2. Green Papaya: This must be bought specifically as "green papaya" from an Asian market, not just a greenish regular one.
+This must be bought specifically as "green papaya" from an Asian market, not just a greenish regular one.
 The seeds inside should be pure white and the flesh a very pale green, almost white.
 If you can't get one use chayote squash but give it a bit more cooking time to get tender.
+For details see our Papayas page.